 Marcia Worth of Patch, a local community portal, has written a nice piece on Montrose School in South Orange, New Jersey.
-“The Montrose school yard boasts what I consider to be the most beautiful birch tree in town.
-It’s also a … Continue reading

 “In Southern California, Arizona or New Mexico, where climactic conditions are suitable and the history of the place suggests it, a school of the Mission or Spanish style would be quite appropriate.
 This style of architecture with its white stucco walls, low pitched tile roofs and southern atmosphere, has been made familiar to the traveling public thru the advertisements of tourists’ agencies.” – James O. Betelle, Architectural Styles as Applied to School Buildings

 Today is Thanksgiving, and as I sit here reflecting on my good fortune (and not that of the turkey cooking a few feet away), I thought I would pay tribute to another, less celebrated bird: the Owl.

 Newark wears its history in plain sight.
 An astoundingly diverse collection of buildings, evocative street names and a rich narrative dating back over 300 years lay the city bare to those who even casually glance.
 James Betelle spent his 20 most productive years there, so it naturally comprises a good chunk of my research.